Azasakhe/Netflix/Dev.-unresolved-issues.md

 Seems that is caused by the new reCAPTCHA v3 score, currently it is not possible to implement it without a paid service, or through "mechanical" webpage navigation (e.g. selenium) due to multi-platform add-on system and the large size of this module.

-### "Resume from" context menu sometimes not work with sync of watched status

-When "Synchronize the watched status of the videos with Netflix" is enabled the "Resume from" context menu of Kodi sometimes not work and video start from beginning.

-I have opened an Issue: https://github.com/xbmc/xbmc/issues/17426

-~I have circumscribed the problematic code in Kodi's core, but we need help from a Kodi developer or someone that know that part of the code.~
-I found the problem in Kodi core, i have opened PR https://github.com/xbmc/xbmc/pull/17993 waiting devs response

 ### Unsupported iso language code from Kodi for audio/subtitle

 Kodi support only the language code of ISO 639-1 standard,